defnotkevz/zettelkasten/xWord dev.md

 ## Feature 4: Brand Voice

-has to be implemented on app level every generation should have an option to toggle brand voice need to include logos, intro and outro audio for video brand voice
+has to be implemented on app level; there's already a model on prisma, follow that. every generation should have an option to toggle brand voice need to include logos, intro and outro audio for video brand voice